 Which Grow Light Is Best For Starting Seeds?

 Seed germination does not require light.
-However, once the seeds have sprouted, a grow light should be turned on.
+However, once the seeds have sprouted, a grow light should be used.
 This will allow the leaves to photosynthesize and produce their first sets of leaves efficiently.

 Can I Use A Sunny Window?

-It is common for gardeners to simply place seedlings in a sunny windowsill for light.
-While this may seem like enough, it is often not.
+It is common for new gardeners to put their seedlings in a sunny window for light.
+While this may seem like enough, it is not ideal for peppers.
 When choosing a window for your seedlings, consider these factors:

 - Are there any obstructions to the sunlight outside?
 Trees?
 Fencing?

-- How many hours of sunlight does the window realistically receive?
+- How many hours of direct sunlight does the window actually receive?

-The reality of most windowsills in not ideal for young seedling growth.
-Your seedlings need LOTS of strong light for at least 12 hours per day.
-While a windowsill will certainly help the plants grow, you will likely find that they become leggy (tall and lanky).
-This leads to weak plants with lower yields.
+The reality is that most windowsills are not ideal for young seedling growth.
+Your seedlings want LOTS of strong light for at least 12 hours per day, but ideally for 16-18 hours.

 What Kind Of Light To Use?

 This is by no means a comprehensive list of grow lights.
-One of these will almost certainly be adequate for starting your pepper seeds indoors.
-If you are looking to do full grown plants, you may want to consider a larger lighting setup, and perhaps even a grow tent.
+However, one of these will almost certainly be adequate for starting your pepper seeds indoors.
+If you don’t want to hang a light, there are clip-on lights, but in our experience, they don’t last long.

 How Close Should A Grow Light Be To Seedlings?

-Keep the lights on for 2-3 weeks on a 12-hour-on, 12-hour-off schedule.
-If the plants appear to have burning or wrinkling, the lights may be too close to the foliage.
-Keep the lights 2-3 inches above the plants.
 As the plants grow larger and begin to fill out their foliage, they will outgrow the small seed starting trays.
-This is when we will transplant the pepper plants into larger pots indoors.
+This is when we recommend transplanting the pepper plants into larger pots indoors.

-Tip: Be sure you have enough lighting for the number of pepper plants that you have.
-If you use inadequate lighting, your plants will not reach maximum potential.
+Tip: Be sure you have enough lighting and space for the number of pepper plants that you have planted.
+If you use inadequate lighting, your plants may not reach maximum potential.